purpleTurtle08/MagmaFramework/readme.md

 ## 💡 Why Use Magma Framework

-Many Unity projects end up re-implementing common systems (pooling, event dispatch).
-Magma Framework offers implementations that are:
+Many Unity projects end up re-implementing common systems like; pooling, event dispatch, delayed invoke, etc. Magma Framework offers implementations that are:

 - **Efficient** — Especially for memory and performance
 - **Modular** — Pick and choose which parts you want to use